timwuthenow/ibamoe-enablement/docs/guided_exercises/bam_kafka/04_auditing-events.md

 # Auditing with Kafka

-When using the Kafka extension in Red Hat Process Automation Manager, every transaction for processes, cases and tasks execution can be tracked via events.
+When using the Kafka extension in {{ product.name }}, every transaction for processes, cases and tasks execution can be tracked via events.
 For each of these categories, we'll have an event emitted to a Kafka topic, in other words, we'll have three topics here: `jbpm-processes-events`, `jbpm-tasks-events`, `jbpm-cases-events`.

 To enable this feature, you need to add the `jbpm-event-emitters-kafka` library to the engine, KIE Server.
 This can either be downloaded in the [community repository for jBPM](https://search.maven.org/artifact/org.jbpm/jbpm-event-emitters-kafka/) or via the Red Hat customer portal: [rhpam-7.10.0-maven-repository.zip](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=rhpam&version=7.10.0).